-Akira is a DPhil Student in Anthropology affiliated with the School of Anthropology & Museum Ethnography, and associated with both the Department of Education and Nissan Institute of Japanese Studies.
+Akira is a DPhil Candidate in Anthropology affiliated with the School of Anthropology & Museum Ethnography, and associated with the Department of Education and Nissan Institute of Japanese Studies.
 He is supervised by David Mills and Roger Goodman.

-Akira has been an Associate Researcher at the Graduate School of Teacher Education, Tokyo Gakugei University since autumn 2020, a post he continues to hold until the end of his doctoral degree.
-He also currently works as an Anthropological Analyst for Contemplative Spaces, a consultancy focused on designing and delivering a range of leadership development initiatives for individuals, groups, and organizational bodies.
-His future career plans include further anthropological research and establishing consultancy services dedicated to various inclusion-based development initiatives.
+Akira has been an Associate Researcher at the Graduate School of Teacher Education, Tokyo Gakugei University since autumn 2020, and is currently a part-time Analyst for Contemplative Spaces, a consultancy focused on designing and delivering leadership development initiatives.
+Past careers include work as a freelance performance psychologist for racing drivers across several motor-sporting disciplines in both the UK and Japan, and as a teaching assistant and counselor at a UK-based IB international school.
+Future career plans include postdoctoral research and establishing consultancy services dedicated to improving various aspects of human cohesion.